 Becoming a Festival Critic is a great way to indulge your love of live music, hone your writing skills and enhance your CV or university application.

-If you’re between the ages of 15 to 25, see a performance and then write a short review telling us what you thought of it, you could win a cash prize.
+If you’re between the ages of 15 and 25, see a performance and then write a short review telling us what you thought of it and you could win a cash prize.

 Your review will be judged by a panel of professional judges from the media and music world and will be posted on the Festival website.

 Head of Production, BBC Radio 3

 Edward Seckerson, journalist and broadcaster, whose work as a critic has included Chief Classical Music Critic for The Independent, Chief Classical Music Critic for The Sunday Correspondent and Classical Music Critic for The Guardian, describes the art of criticism:

 ‘Criticism is still so misunderstood.
 Is it good or bad, the best or the worst, we critics are asked – and no matter how many times we care to explain that things are rarely black or white and it’s the shades of grey in between that make something interesting or not the most sensational quotes will always make their way on to the hoardings and the well written, well balanced, review will more as not be put to one side.

 For me the opinion has always mattered less than the way in which it is expressed and in an age where the most outspoken among us don’t always feel it is necessary to substantiate their views in any thoughtful, meaningful, way it’s great that schemes like Newbury’s Young Festival Critics are giving a platform to budding young arts enthusiasts with something to say.